Wednesday, September 30, 2009

 Still other friends told me about their difficult, unbelieving parents and the struggles they faced over the years trying to maintain a healthy degree of relationship with them and honor them as best they could.
 And to my friends' surprise, their parents were eventually won over, came to Christ, and changed their ways!

 PS.
-It's going to be 89 degrees here today so I'm thinking of stealing away to the beach this morning - catch you later!
+It's going to be 89 degrees here today so I'm thinking of stealing away to the beach this morning!

 Thursday, September 24, 2009